 With the program now funded for the foreseeable future, eligible applicants can begin submitting paperwork for Public Service Loan Forgiveness.
 This includes borrowers who work for qualifying agencies and have extended or graduated repayment plans.
 Prior to the bill being signed, only applicants with income-driven repayment plans qualified for the program.

-Because the program is operating on a “first-come, first-served” basis, it’s important to submit your application as soon as possible to find out if you’re eligible.
-For more details on having your debt eliminated through the Public Service Loan Forgiveness (PSLF) program, fill out our free online form or speak with a student loan specialist by phone at (800) 771-6358.
+Because each of these programs are on a “first-come, first-served” basis, it’s important to submit your application as soon as possible to find out if you’re eligible.
+For more details on having your debt eliminated through the Public Service Loan Forgiveness (PSLF) program or TEPSLF, fill out our free online form or speak with a student loan specialist by phone at (800) 771-6358.